tha-santacruz/WikiSpeciesHabitats/README.md

 python parse_wikipedia.py
 ```
 ### 7 Merge data sources
-At this stage, your working directory (here name WSH) should look like this :
+At this stage, your working directory (here named WSH) should kind of look like this :
 ```bash
  WSH
   ├── processed_data/